Nine years finding the missing wires.

 Senior Software Engineer

 Owned an ATS funnel processing 400K applications a year.
-Took completion from 39% to 65% by instrumenting first: measuring where users dropped, forming hypotheses, shipping targeted fixes, confirming with data.
-Built the shared UI component library, added Lighthouse CI and SonarQube, and received the Proxify Quality Award 2024.
+Took completion from 39% to 65% — instrumenting first, measuring drop-off, forming hypotheses, shipping fixes, confirming with data.
+Built the shared UI component library.
+Proxify Quality Award 2024.

 Vue.jsNuxt.jsTypeScriptReactNode.jsCI/CD